-Figure 3.
-The comparison between the reminders sent per week and the average electricity consumption for all day long.
-There are six days in the no reminders group, 10 days in the infrequent reminders group, and eight days in the daily reminders group.
-The no-reminders week only consisted of six days because the first four days were discarded due to the sharp increase in electricity consumption on Day 5 as a result of heating.
+Figure 3: The comparison between the reminders sent per week and the average electricity consumption for all day long due to the sharp increase in electricity consumption on Day 5 as a result of heating.
 The daily reminders only consisted of 8 days because the last two days were on school holidays, where no classes were in session, which would result in a significant decrease in electricity consumption.
 The error bars represent the standard deviation.
 ANOVA with Tukey HSD was used to determine the significant difference of experimental groups compared to the control group.
 The infrequent reminders group is statistically different to the control group (labeled with different letters) while the daily reminder group is not significantly different from the control group (labeled with the same letter).